AcalaNetwork/Acala/README.md

 <!-- /TOC -->

 # 1. Introduction
 This project is initiated and facilitated by the Acala Foundation.
-Acala Foundation nurtures and stewards applications in the fields of decentralized finance protocols particularly those that can serve as open finance infrastructures such as stable currency and staking liquidity.
-The Acala Foundation is founded by [Laminar](https://laminar.one/) and [Polkawallet](https://polkawallet.io/) both of whom are participants and contributors to the Polkadot ecosystem.
-The Acala Foundation aims to broaden its membership and industry participants as we progress.
+Acala Foundation nurtures applications in the fields of decentralized finance protocols, particularly those that serve as open finance infrastructures such as stable currency and staking liquidity.
+The Acala Foundation is founded by [Laminar](https://laminar.one/) and [Polkawallet](https://polkawallet.io/) , participants and contributors to the Polkadot ecosystem.
+The Acala Foundation welcomes more industry participants as it progresses.

 # 2. Overview
 The significance of cross-chain communication to the blockchain is like that of the internet to the intranet.
 Polkadot empowers a network of public, consortium and private blockchains, and enables true interoperability, economic and transactional scalability.
 A cross-chain stablecoin system will:
 1. create a sound, stable currency for low cost, borderless value transfer for all chains in the network
-2. enable business lending with predictable risk
+2. enable commerical lending with predictable risk
 3. serve as a building block for more open finance services

-The Acala Dollar stablecoin (ticker: aUSD) is a multi-collateral-backed cryptocurrency, whose value is stable against US Dollar (aka.
+The Acala Dollar stablecoin (ticker: aUSD) is a multi-collateral-backed cryptocurrency, with value stable against US Dollar (aka.
 1:1 aUSD to USD soft peg).
-It is completely decentralized, can use assets from blockchains connected to the Polkadot network including Ethereum and Bitcoin as collaterals, and can be used by any chains (or digital jurisdictions) within the Polkadot network and applications on those chains.
+It is completely decentralized, that it can be created using assets from blockchains connected to the Polkadot network including Ethereum and Bitcoin as collaterals, and can be used by any chains (or digital jurisdictions) within the Polkadot network and applications on those chains.

 By this nature, it is essential that the Acala Network eventually become community-owned with an economic model that can sustain its development and participation in the Polkadot network, as well as ensure its stability and security.
 The following section will provide a high-level overview of the following topics:
 - aUSD and the Honzon stablecoin protocol
 - the economic model and initial parachain offering

 ## 2.1. aUSD and the Honzon stablecoin protocol
 Every aUSD is backed in excess by a crypto asset, the mechanism of which is known as an over-collateralized debt position (or CDP).
-This together with a set of incentives, supply & demand balancing, and risk management mechanisms, as the core components of the Honzon stablecoin protocol on the Acala Network, ensures the stability of the aUSD.
+Together with a set of incentives, supply & demand balancing, and risk management mechanisms, as the core components of the Honzon stablecoin protocol on the Acala Network, the stability of the aUSD is ensured.
 The CDP mechanism design is inspired by the first decentralized stablecoin project MakerDAO, which has become the DeFi building block in the Ethereum ecosystem.
 Besides, the Honzon protocol enables many unique features - native multi-asset support, cross-chain stablecoin capability, automatic liquidation to increase responsiveness to risk, and pluggable oracle and auction house to improve modularity, just to name a few.

 The Honzon protocol contains the following components
-- Multi-Currency
+- Multi Collateral Type
 - Collateral Adapter
 - Oracle and Prices
 - Auction and Auction Manager